 I beseech, I say, the just gods that either they change that honest stony heart, or else disfigure that fair miracles favour.

-Thus, for want of force either to endite or write any more, I take my leave, desiring you either to come or see me die, or if I be dead before, to see me honestly buried.
+Thus, for want of force either to endite or write anymore, I take my leave, desiring you either to come or see me die or if I am dead before, to see me honestly buried.